18 Gault&Millau points

 - Caramelise the sugar, add the hazelnuts and brown them in the caramel, then add the Nespresso Cosi coffee and the salt.
 Remove from the heat and leave to cool.

-- Grind it into a powder.
+- Then grind it into a powder.

 - Arrange the cream of ham in the middle of a shallow dome-shaped dish.